Anchorage Alaska Facts -

 Our town must have been very different way back then and many new mayors have come and gone along the way.

-Some Anchorage Alaska Facts are long forgotten by most people.
+Some facts are long forgotten by most people.
 Here's one.

 Anchor Town has always been a place where "rugged individuals" come to explore Alaska.
 With that in mind, "keeping the peace" has always been an adventure for Law Enforcement.